Fibered commensurability on $\mathrm{Out}(F_{n})$: Fibered commensurability

 We use the following lemma at several places. \begin{lem} Let $\Phi, \Psi$ be automorphisms on a free group $F$.
 If $\Phi$ and $\Psi$ coincide on a finite index subgroup $H < F$ and $\Phi(H) = \Psi(H) = H$ then $\Phi = \Psi$. \end{lem}

-\begin{proof} Recall that any finite index subgroup of a group contains a normal subgroup of finite index.
-Let $N$ be such a subgroup of $H$.
-Then $N$ is free group of rank $\geq 2$.
+\begin{proof} Recall that any finite index subgroup of a free group contains a normal subgroup of finite index.
+Let $N$ be such a normal subgroup of $H$.
+Then $N$ is a free group of rank $\geq 2$.
 We consider representatives $a_1, \ldots, a_m$ of cosets of $H$ in $F$.
 It suffices to show that $\Phi(a_i) = \Psi(a_i)$ for each $i = 1,2,\ldots,m$.